-Three Japanese evacuees from Wuhan test positive for virus, 2 had no symptoms
+Three Japanese evacuees from Wuhan test positive for virus, two had no symptoms

 Moody’s rating service said the economic risk to China’s neighbors was likely to be greater than from SARS.

-Reporting by Chang-Ran Kim, Ami Miyazaki and Kiyoshi Takenaka, Ju-min Park, Naomi Tajitsu, Tim Kelly, Tetsushi Kajimoto and Elaine Lies; Writing by Linda Sieg; Editing by Sam Holmes, Robert Birsel and Alex Richardson
+Reporting by Chang-Ran Kim, Ami Miyazaki and Kiyoshi Takenaka, Ju-min Park, Naomi Tajitsu, Tim Kelly, Tetsushi Kajimoto, Elaine Lies and David Dolan; Writing by Linda Sieg; Editing by Sam Holmes, Robert Birsel and Alex Richardson